Coating Thickness Measurement: The Fundamentals

 Using the appropriate electronics, it is possible to register only the emission from the coating material or from the substrate.
 It is also possible to selectively detect a specific coating when intermediate layers are present.
 Common applications include printed circuit boards, electronic components, jewelry, and optical components.

-The author would like to acknowledge the work of a colleague, Peter Neumaier of Helmut-Fischer GmbH & Co.
+The author would like to acknowledge the work of a colleague, Peter Neumaier of Helmut-Fischer Technology, Inc. GmbH & Co.
 KG (Sindelfingen, Germany) on the portion of this article that covers measurement of paint thickness over galvanized coatings and over aluminum substrates.